ryancahildebrandt/ryancahildebrandt/README.md

 ## *At a Glance*

-Broadly, I'm an interdisciplinary researcher and data scientist with background in psycholinguistics, computational linguistics, statistics, and Japanese.
-More specifically, I work to apply statistical and data science methods to the problems in front of me.
-And if those problems relate to how we can leverage language to improve our lives and our understanding of the world, even better!
+Broadly, I'm an interdisciplinary data scientist with special interests in psycholinguistics, computational linguistics, statistics, and Japanese.
+More specifically, I apply statistical and natural language processing techniques to solve problems and enrich my and my team's understanding of whatever data is at hand.
+I bring a strong statistical background to my work, whether in the form of data handling, ad-hoc statistical analyses, or machine learning applications.

 ---